-- base salary
+- base salary;

 - performance-based annual cash bonuses;

-- long-term equity incentive compensation (options and service-vesting RSUs);
+- long-term equity incentive compensation (stock options and service-vesting RSU awards);

-- · employee health and welfare benefits; and
+- employee health and welfare benefits; and

-- · change in control benefits.
+- change in control payments and benefits.

 Each compensation component has a role in meeting the objectives described above.
-While we believe we offer competitive base salaries and performance-based cash bonus opportunities, we also believe that long-term incentive compensation is a critical compensation component for Internet and other growth-oriented technology companies.
-We believe that equity compensation provides long-term incentives that align the interests of employees and executive officers with the long-term interests of stockholders.
+While we believe we offer competitive base salaries and performance-based annual cash bonus opportunities, we also believe that long-term equity incentive compensation is a critical compensation component for Internet and other growth-oriented technology companies.
+We believe that equity awards provide long-term incentives that align the interests of employees and executive officers with the long-term interests of stockholders.
 We carefully track equity compensation practices of competitors and other comparable companies to ensure that our policies are competitive and generally consistent with peer group dilution rates.